 How to make new friends in a new state:

 - Join groups that specifically relate to your interests.
 It won’t make sense for someone who dislikes bowling to join a bowling league.
 By picking activities you already know you enjoy, you’ll be more likely to put yourself out there in an unfamiliar place.

 - Don’t underestimate the power of social media for making real-life connections.
 Start engaging with people with similar interests who have tagged themselves publicly in your new city on Instagram.
 A virtual friendship could evolve into a real one in no time.

 - If possible, move during warmer weather.
 If you’re moving to a four-season state, moving in the winter might not be the best time to recreate a social life.
-In the spring and summer, people are out and ready to mingle in parks, local shops, etc.
+In the spring and summer, people are out and about in parks, local shops, etc.

 We hope this guide helped you wrap your head around certain aspects of moving to a different state.
-If you don’t have a particular destination in mind, check out some of our moving to guides to learn more about various cities in the US.
+If you have yet to decide on a particular destination, check out some of our moving-to guides to learn more about various cities in the US.